 Chapter 2: Animation -- What The Heck is It?

 Beautifully stated, but it needn't be in the past tense!
 My feeling is that for anyone to really achieve anything in the medium, they must feel its basics in their bones.
 I tried to formulate my technical definition of animation without using any terms that indicate it must be on film, or any other specific medium or technology for storing and retrieving individual phases of action.
 It all comes down to creating and registering imagined action in the form of individual motionless increments.
-The basic difference between live-action films and animation films is this:

 I will not comment on the various styles and superficial modes and fads of animation.
 My point is that the basic medium is absolutely unlimited, and can contain anyone's personal vision.
 Animation technology is analogous to a painter's blank canvas - you can lay anything onto it, shit or shine.
 But I must say that the principles of animation, mainly developed at the Disney studio during one incredible decade — from 1930 to 1940 — apply to any frame-by-frame technique, be it classic cel animation, paper cut-outs, stop-motion puppets, computer generated images — whatever.